Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Configurational Entropy

 \section{Configurational Entropy}

-Configurational entropy (CE) can be defined easily as the different forms (in terms of microstates) that a given macrostate can be organized.
+Configurational entropy (CE) can be easily defined as the different forms (in terms of microstates) in which a given macrostate can be organized.
 Thus, a larger CE means a higher number of possible microstate arrangements.
 In thermodynamical terms, this entropy is associated with the work done by a system without any exchange of energy changing spatial configuration.

-In information theory, configurational entropy measures the relationship between the informational content of physical solutions regarding their equations of motion (e.o.m.).
-CE is also a logarithmic measure of how spatially localized solutions, with given energy content, have spatial complexity.
-Thus, it measures information content in the solutions to a given set of equations of motion.
-In other terms, CE can be interpreted as measuring how much information is necessary to describe localized functions, i.e., e.o.m. solutions, concerning their parameter set.
-In general, dynamic solutions come from extremizing an action.
-CE measures the available information in those solutions.
+Configurational entropy comes from the so-called Shannon entropy, defined in information theory \cite{Gleiser:2011di}.